Max Arthur Macauliffe: Early life and education

-MacAuliffe was born in Ireland at Newcastle West, County Limerick, on 10 September 1841.
+Macauliffe was born in Ireland at Glenmore, Monagea, Newcastle West, County Limerick on 11 September 1838 (although some sources incorrectly claim he was born in 1841) into a Roman Catholic family to parents John McAulliffe and Julia Browne.
+He was baptised as a Roman Catholic and was the eldest of a family of eleven or twelve children, with the family shifting from Monagea to Templeglantine as his father John was a principal at a local school.
+According to Tadhg Foley, the family consisted of five sons and seven daughters, with Michael being the oldest.
 He was educated at Newcastle School, Limerick, and Springfield College.
 He attended Queen's College Galway between 1857 and 1863, being awarded junior scholarships in the Literary Division of the Arts Faculty for 1857–58, 1858–59, and 1859–60.
 He was awarded a B.A. degree with first class honours in Modern Languages in 1860.
-He obtained a senior scholarship in Ancient Classics for 1860-1, and a senior scholarship in Modern Languages and History for 1861-62.
+He obtained a senior scholarship in Ancient Classics for 1860–1, and a senior scholarship in Modern Languages and History for 1861–62.
 He also served as Secretary of the college's Literary and Debating Society for the 1860–61 session.
+He studied ancient classics, modern languages, and modern history.
+After his education, he had some proficiency in Latin, Greek, French, and Italian.